 Cleland Wildlife Park has been a major tourist attraction for more than 50 years.
 Why not take a trip up to the park on the weekend or the school holidays.
 A number of different activities are available during your visit, like koala and reptile holds, keeper talks at feeding time, and of course feeding the resident kangaroos, wallabies, potoroos, emus and water birds.

-Mount Lofty Precinct smartphone app
+Mount Lofty smartphone apps

 Check out Insider Guide: Cleland Conservation Park for an insight into one of the passionate people who cares for this scenic park.